ykfre/BsodSurvivor/README.md

 # Windbg Commands

+- **!expr {expression}** - Evaluates the expression in a file path and then evaluate it, Your breakpoints should be work as always so you can break in the functions which are called inside the expression.
 - !**reload_config** - Reload config.json again.
 - !**return_with** - Return from current frame with calling destructors, without continue the function flow.
 - !**return_without** - Return from current frame without calling destructors, without continue the function flow.